Arvind-Maan/Learn2Jump/README.md

 Above is an image of our hero.

-Future plans for this project will be to create most levels and enemies.
+Future plans for this project will be to create more levels and add functional enemies with decent AI!